solidusio/solidus/guides/shipping.md

 end
 ```

-As you can see in the code above, the `spree_active_shipping` gem returns an array of services with their corresponding prices, which the `retrieve_rates` method converts into a hash.
+As you can see in the code above, the `solidus_active_shipping` gem returns an array of services with their corresponding prices, which the `retrieve_rates` method converts into a hash.
 Below is what would get returned for an order with an international destination:

 ```ruby
 {